 Frequently Asked Questions

-o What charitable organizations have been selected for 2013?
+- What charitable organizations have been selected for 2017?

-o Where did the charity proceeds go in 2012?
+- Where did the charity proceeds go the last few years?

 What should I expect at the Festival?

-It's important to note that we will be limiting attendance at this year's festival to 5,250, a reasonable attendance number that should help ensure that you aren't waiting in line all day for beer.
+It's important to note that we will be limiting attendance at this year's festival to help ensure that you aren't waiting in line all day for beer.
 We want to ensure that each patron has the opportunity to actually talk to the brewers who craft these awesome beers.
 After all, it's the brewers who make this wonderful festival happen each year.

 Yes, it is a tremendous selection of beer, and we wouldn't suggest you attempt to sample all of them.
-Instead, we hope that you will enjoy the opportunity to be selective and try some beers you have never tasted before.
+Instead, we hope that you will enjoy the opportunity to try some beers you have never tasted before.
 Take your time and savor the diverse flavors of craft-brewed beer!
 Your admission price covers all sampling, in a 5 ounce glass, and will be poured 2-3 ounces at a time.
-There's no pay-per-drink tickets to discourage you from trying unfamiliar styles.
+There's no pay-per-drink tickets which might discourage you from trying unfamiliar styles.
 Instead we will arm you with a collectible Charlotte Oktoberfest tasting glass, access to the Official Charlotte Oktoberfest App, and an informative program to guide you around.
 Please Enjoy Responsibly, and don't drink & drive!

 What must I bring to the Festival?